-9.22 Child/Elder Abuse Fraud Report
+9.21 Child/Elder Abuse Fraud Report

-- 9.22.1 Contractor's mandated reporting staff working under any MAWO issued under this Master Agreement that are subject to California Penal Code (PC) Section 11164 et seq. must comply with the reporting requirements described in PC Section 11164 et seq. and must report all known or suspected instances of child abuse to an appropriate child protective agency, as mandated by the aforementioned Code sections.
-Contractor's mandated reporting staff working on this Contract must make the report on such abuse, and must submit all required information, in accordance with PC Sections 11166 and 11167. - 9.22.2 Child abuse reports must be made by telephone to the Department of Children and Family Services hotline at (800) 540-4000 within 24 hours of suspicion of instances of child abuse. - 9.22.3 Contractor's mandated reporting staff working under any MAWO issued under this Master Agreement that are subject to California Welfare and Institutions Code ("WIC"), Section 15600 et seq. must comply with the reporting requirements described in W&IC Section 15600 et seq. and must report all known or suspected instances of physical abuse of elders and dependent adults either to an appropriate County adult protective services agency or to a local law enforcement agency, as mandated by these code sections.
-Contractor's mandated reporting staff must make the report on such abuse, and must submit all required information, in accordance with WIC Sections 15630, 15633 and 15633.5. - 9.22.4 Elder abuse reports must be made by telephone to the Aging and Disabilities Department hotline at (800) 992-1660 within one business day from the date Contractor became aware of the suspected instance of elder abuse. - 9.22.5 Contractor staff providing services under any MAWO issued under this Master Agreement must also immediately report all suspected fraud situations to County within three business days to DPSS Central Fraud Reporting Line at (800) 349-9970 unless otherwise restricted by law from disclosing such information.
+9.21.1 Contractor's mandated reporting staff working on this Contract that are subject to California Penal Code (PC) Section 11164 et seq. must comply with the reporting requirements described in PC Section 11164 et seq. and must report all known or suspected instances of child abuse to an appropriate child protective agency, as mandated by the aforementioned Code sections.
+Contractor's mandated reporting staff working on this Contract must make the report on such abuse, and must submit all required information, in accordance with PC Sections 11166 and 11167.

+- 9.21.2 Child abuse reports must be made by telephone to the Department of Children and Family Services hotline at (800) 540-4000 within 24 hours of suspicion of instances of child abuse. - 9.21.3 Contractor's mandated reporting staff working on this Contract that are subject to California Welfare and Institutions Code ("WIC"), Section 15600 et seq. must comply with the reporting requirements described in W&IC Section 15600 et seq. and must report all known or suspected instances of physical abuse of elders and dependent adults either to an appropriate County adult protective services agency or to a local law enforcement agency, as mandated by these code sections.
+Contractor's mandated reporting staff working on this Contract must make the report on such abuse, and must submit all required information, in accordance with WIC Sections 15630, 15633 and 15633.5. - 9.21.4 Elder abuse reports must be made by telephone to the Department of Workforce Development, Aging, and Community Services hotline at (800) 992-1660 within one (1) business day from the date Contractor became aware of the suspected instance of elder abuse. - 9.21.5 Contractor staff working on this Contract must also immediately report all suspected fraud situations to County within three business days to DPSS Central Fraud Reporting Line at (800) 349-9970 unless otherwise restricted by law from disclosing such information.

-9.23 Nondiscrimination and Institutional Safeguards for Religious Providers
+9.22 Nondiscrimination and Institutional Safeguards for Religious Providers

-42 CFR Part 54 applies to organizations which meet the definition of a religious organization.
+Title 42 CFR Part 54 applies to organizations which meet the definition of a religious organization.
 This provision applies to the provision of federal funds for direct funding of substance abuse prevention and treatment services under the Substance Abuse Prevention and Treatment Block Grant.
 Religious organizations are eligible, on the same basis as any other organization, to participate in applicable programs, as long as their services are provided consistent with the Establishment Clause and the Free Exercise Clause of the First Amendment to the United States Constitution.
-Further, said provision prohibits State or local governments receiving federal substance abuse funds from discriminating against an organization that is, or applies to be, a program participant on the basis of the organization's religious character or affiliation.
+Further, said provision prohibits state or local governments receiving federal substance abuse funds from discriminating against an organization that is, or applies to be, a program participant on the basis of the organization's religious character or affiliation.
 This provision also prohibits the use of funds for support of any inherently religious activities, such as worship, religious instruction, or proselytization and provides a program client/participant with right to receive services from an alternative provider if the program client/participant objects to the religious character of the program.
 Contractor must have a system in place to ensure that referral to an alternative provider or service reasonably meets the requirements of timeliness, capacity, accessibility, and equivalency.
 Referrals must be made in a manner consistent with all applicable confidentiality laws, including, but not limited to 42 CFR Part 2 (Confidentiality of Alcohol and Drug Abuse Patient Records), and notice of such referrals must be made to SAPC in writing.